EricDiCiv5/LABs_Continguts_Multimedia/Projecte_Asteroids/assets/Medium_asteroids/README.md

 This file pretends to be a quick guide for those who had acessed to this subfolder:

-1.- All my '.PNG' medium asteroids images had been resized with an external software editor called "Free Image Convert And Resize" contained inside a multiapplication editor and up/downloader software called "DVDVideoSoft Free Studio in its version 6.6.1.119 to a ressolution in pixels of 64X64 because matches with the ship size and also in the screen size looks clearly when they flow.
+1.- All my '.PNG' medium asteroids images have been resized with an external software editor called "Free Image Convert And Resize" contained inside a multiapplication editor and up/downloader software called "DVDVideoSoft Free Studio in its version 6.6.1.119 to a ressolution in pixels of 64X64 because matches with the ship size and also in the screen size looks clearly when they flow.
 Another solution would be to modify the values of line 58 in order to adjust the different mechanics of this element of our videogame.